vin07sobral/vin07sobral/README.md

-- 🔭 I’m currently working as a Product Manager
+- 🔭 I’m currently working as AI Product Lead
-- 🌱 I’m currently learning python for DS
+- 🌱 I’m currently learning Agent AIs
 - 👯 I’m looking to collaborate on Product
-- 💬 Ask me about Product Management...
+- 💬 Ask me about AI Product Management...
 - 📫 How to reach me: by email: mvinicius.sobral@gmail.com